abisummers/abisummers.github.io/src/content/alphabet-ile-de-france/n-nemours.md

 coordinates: { lat: 48.2670, lng: 2.6926 }
 ---

 This week I went to Nemours, a town 80km south of Paris and 17km south of Fontainebleau (which is also worth visiting!).
-It is surrounded by the river Loing and is known for the 12th century château and the Île-de-France Prehistory museum.
+It is surrounded by the river Loing and is known for the 12th century château and the Île-de-France Museum of Prehistory.

 ### Getting there

 To get to Nemours, you need to take the Transilien R from Gare de Lyon to Nemours - Saint-Pierre which takes just over an hour.
-This train only runs once per hour, so I would definitely advice looking up the train hours in advance for going there and also returning, just so you have a rough idea and you don't miss the train by just a few minutes.
+This train only runs once per hour, so I would definitely advice looking up the train hours in advance.
+Do this for going there and also returning, just so you have a rough idea and you don't miss the train by just a few minutes.

 ### The trip